 Sexual Assault Defense Lawyer in Los Angeles

-The consequences of sexual assault crimes include penalties such as jail or prison, fines, lifetime sex offender registration required by California Penal code section 290, probation, community service, counseling.
-Whether the crime will be charged as a misdemeanor or felony is within the prosecutor's discretion and as Defense Attorneys we will try to minimize the charges as much as possible.
+The consequences of sexual assault crimes include penalties such as jail or prison, fines, lifetime sex offender registration required by California Penal code section 290, probation, community service, and counseling.
+Whether the crime will be charged as a misdemeanor or felony is within the prosecutor's discretion.
+As Defense Attorneys, we will try to minimize the charges as much as possible.

-Some of the defenses we may be able to use on your behalf are consent, mistaken identity, lack of credibility.
-When you hire us, as your advocate, we will thoroughly investigate your charges and build a strong and persuasive defense.
-Call us and we will discuss everything further in detail during your free face to face consultation.
+Some of the defenses we may use on your behalf are consent, mistaken identity, and lack of credibility.
+As your advocate, we will thoroughly investigate your charges and build a solid and persuasive defense when you hire us.
+Call us, and we will discuss everything further in detail during your free face-to-face consultation.

 August 2015 – Not Guilty Verdict in Attempted Rape Case

-Los Angeles Downtown Criminal Courthouse – My client was charged with attempted rape and facing 20 years in prison.
-Following a two week jury trial, he was found not guilty and released shortly thereafter.
+Los Angeles Downtown Criminal Courthouse – My client was charged with attempted rape and faced 20 years in prison.
+Following a two-week jury trial, he was found not guilty and released shortly after.
 He was alleged to have tried to rape his brother's girlfriend.
-However, once all the evidence was brought to light, it was clear that the alleged victim had stolen money from my client and when he confronted her and threatened to call the police on her, she cried rape.
-Unfortunately, there is such a stigma associated with rape, that even innocent people have to hire an attorney to defend themselves.
-Fortunately for my client we were able to convince the jury of his innocence!
+However, once all the evidence was brought to light, it was clear that the alleged victim had stolen money from my client, and when he confronted her and threatened to call the police on her, she cried rape.
+Unfortunately, there is such a stigma associated with rape that even innocent people have to hire an attorney to defend themselves.
+Fortunately for my client, we convinced the jury of his innocence!